 Modification of Tail Feathers

-In some birds, the tail feathers have developed ornate lengths and shapes primarily for courtship display, though they can be a handicap during flight.
-Birds with elaborate tail feathers include pheasants, lyrebirds, birds of paradise, and perhaps the most conspicuous of them all the peacock.
-Male marvelous spatuletails (Lodigesia mirabilis) have only four rectrices, two of which are only thin, flexible rachis about 15 cm long with a large flag or vaned tip.
+The tail feathers have developed ornate lengths and shapes primarily for courtship display in some birds, though they can be a handicap during flight.
+Birds with elaborate tail feathers include pheasants, lyrebirds, birds of paradise, and perhaps the most conspicuous of them all, the peacock.
+Male marvelous spatuletails (Lodigesia mirabilis) have only four rectrices, two of which are thin, flexible rachis about 15 cm long with a large flag or vaned tip.

 Tail feathers are also modified for sound production in some snipes, hummingbirds, and bracing support, such as woodpeckers, woodcreepers, and swifts.